bbusenius/History-of-Guatemala-2nd-Grade/units/unit6/lesson1.md

 # Lesson Plan: Unit 6, Lesson 1 - Modernization in Guatemala

 ## Overview
 This lesson introduces a 7-year-old 2nd-grade student to the modernization of Guatemala, focusing on electricity’s arrival in the 20th century.
-Through storytelling with "Maria’s New World," a primary source newspaper clipping, a dictation exercise, and a paper lantern craft, the student learns about technological change.
-Aligned with Charlotte Mason-inspired methods—narration, living books, primary sources, and hands-on activities—it’s tailored for San Juan del Obispo near Antigua, connecting history to relatable concepts like light and building on Unit 5’s independence focus.
+Through storytelling with "Maria’s New World," a primary source newspaper clipping, a dictation exercise, a paper lantern craft, and a composer study of Paco Pérez's "Chichicastenango," the student learns about technological change and Guatemala's cultural heritage.
+Aligned with Charlotte Mason-inspired methods—narration, living books, primary sources, hands-on activities, and composer study—it’s tailored for San Juan del Obispo near Antigua, connecting history to relatable concepts like light and building on Unit 5’s independence focus.

 ## Alignment with Charlotte Mason Guidelines
 - **Living Books and Primary Sources**: Features "Maria’s New World" and an unsimplified newspaper clipping from *Prensa Libre*, adhering to Charlotte Mason’s focus on authentic voices to make history relatable.
 - **Narration**: Encourages retelling for comprehension and memory.
 - **Short Lessons**: Limits storytelling and primary source segments to 15 minutes total to maintain focus.
+- **Composer Study**: Includes a musical component with Paco Pérez's "Chichicastenango," connecting to Guatemala's cultural heritage during the modernization period.
 - **Hands-On**: Uses a craft to reinforce historical concepts kinesthetically.
-- **Dictation**: Includes a dictation exercise to practice spelling and connect to modernization, aligning with Charlotte Mason’s method of engaging with content through writing.
+- **Dictation**: Includes a dictation exercise to practice spelling and connect to modernization, aligning with Charlotte Mason's method of engaging with content through writing.

 ## Learning Objectives
 By the end of the lesson, the student will be able to:
 1. Understand that Guatemala modernized with electricity in the 20th century.
-2. Retell key elements of "Maria’s New World" in their own words.
+2. Retell key elements of "Maria's New World" in their own words.
 3. Explain how electricity changed life based on the newspaper clipping.
+4. Experience and respond to traditional Guatemalan marimba music from the early 20th century.
-4. Write a dictated sentence about electricity with correct spelling.
+5. Write a dictated sentence about electricity with correct spelling.
-5. Create a paper lantern to symbolize this advancement.
+6. Create a paper lantern to symbolize this advancement.

 ## Materials and Resources Required
-- **Story**: "Maria’s New World" (from `units/unit6/resources/marias_new_world.md`; print or read from a device).
+- **Story**: "Maria's New World" (from `units/unit6/resources/marias_new_world.md`; print or read from a device).
 - **Primary Source**: Newspaper clipping from *Prensa Libre* (historical example): "Electricity Arrives in Guatemala City!
 The streets are now lit with electric lights, and soon, every home will have this modern convenience."
 (Spanish original: "¡La electricidad llega a la Ciudad de Guatemala!
 Las calles ahora están iluminadas con luces eléctricas, y pronto, cada hogar tendrá esta comodidad moderna."
 Available via online archives or historical texts; English translation provided.)
+- **Music for Composer Study**: [Chichicastenango](https://www.youtube.com/watch?v=Fb5528scfXU) by Paco Pérez (1916-1951), a traditional Guatemalan marimba piece composed during the early-to-mid 20th century (available on YouTube or other music platforms).
 - **Dictation Sentence**: "The lights came on."
 (English) or "Las luces se encendieron."
-(Spanish), derived from "Maria’s New World."
+(Spanish), derived from "Maria's New World."
 - **Craft Supplies**: Construction paper (any color), tissue paper (yellow/white), scissors, glue, markers (household or ~$5-$10 total).
 - **Craft Instructions**: From `units/unit6/resources/paper_lantern.md` (provided in curriculum).
 - **Paper and Pencil**: For dictation exercise (household items).